 They get you in the door with these funds in hopes of having you as a lifelong customer for their products.

 Fidelity’s largest zero-fee mutual fund is FZROX which launched in 2018.
 It covers about 1,900 US companies and will have very similar performance to VTSAX as it attempts to emulate the broad US market.

 Hypothetically, the zero expense ratio could mean higher returns for investors over the years.
 We’ll need a longer timeline to get an idea of how historical performance looks.
 There’s some risk in the lower diversity offered by narrower coverage of the index (which is likely narrower to reduce Fidelity’s costs).

 Which index mutual fund is best for you?

-Overall, the differences between the three mutual funds we discussed (VTSAX, SWSTX, and FSKAX) are incredibly minor in terms of performance.
+Overall, the differences between the three mutual funds we discussed (VTSAX, SWTSX, and FSKAX) are incredibly minor in terms of performance.
 What matters most is which index fund you have the easiest access to with no transaction fees.

 If you’re trading in a non-tax advantaged account, you’ll see a minor performance improvement with VTSAX over other options due to Vanguard’s sneaky way to avoid taxes.

 There is a large variety of alternatives to Vanguard’s total US stock market mutual fund.
 There’s a little less choice for ETFs.